 This page explains the current facilities for people with disabilities and is intended to assist you in planning your visit.

-Advance booking is always a good idea so that our staff can readily provide assistance if required.
+Advance booking is always a good idea in order to ensure the availability of seating to suit your requirements.
 Accompanying carers are eligible for a free ticket.
-We will be pleased to reserve wheelchair spaces or seats in any particular part of the auditorium if this is helpful.
+We will be pleased to reserve wheelchair spaces or seats, subject to availability if this is helpful.
 Please contact us in advance.

 Guide dogs are welcome.
 If you wish to take your dog into a performance, please let us know when booking so that we can arrange an aisle seat.
+Alternatively, your dog can be cared for by a member of staff for the duration of the performance.
 Our staff will be happy to provide drinking water for your dog.
-Large-print film schedules are available on request.

 Wheelchair spaces and Carers tickets are bookable online.
 (For Carers Tickets please see Carers section).
 Alternatively to book wheelchair spaces or carer tickets by phone, or for all other accessibility enquires, please call our dedicated accessibility hotline 02072 947908 (Text Relay call 18001 02072 947908).